personcoderguy1234567890/CS30-Major-Project/proposal.md

 - Having the game end with player dying after losing it's one life

 ## Nice to Have List
-- Playing against a computer
-- power ups
+- Having each player have muliple lives
 - locking a space on the game board by moving over it twice
 - Having 4 different players
+- power ups
+- power down spaces
+- Have player be able to directly atttack another player
+- jail space
 - Nice menu screen
-- power downs
-- Having each player have muliple lives
-- jail space
-- Have player be able to directly atttack another player
+- Playing against a computer